kognifai/Galore/SDK-documentation/casestudy.md

     unit of Watts.
 The expected update rate is part of the metadata.

--   Wind- Is a stream of vectors (speed and direction) with the units of Metres per second and direction in degrees.
+-   Wind- Is a stream of vectors (speed and direction) with the units of Metres per second and di    rection in degrees.
 The expected update rate is part of the metadata.

 -   State- Is a stream of states and is represented by the event stream